jetbundle/jetbundle.github.io/_pages/library.md

 ### 0. Philosophical Mathematics

-*We begin with nothing.
-No points, no numbers, no space.*
+We begin with nothing.
+No points, no numbers, no space; and we forge the entire edifice through logical grammar, ontological commitment, and epistemological rigor.
+Arithmetic emerges as a consequence of stable identity and discrete separability.

+**Readings:**

 * **A Logical Introduction to Proof** — David A. Schmidt